hvandermarel/GNSS-Perl-toolbox/rinex/README.md

 Because of the "strong deprication" of these records in version 4 we consider this not as a great miss.

 The only problem is when the Glonass slot numbers are missing, which may happen in input versions below 3.02.
-To cover this situation all Glonass slot numbers that have been used in the past are provided in the file `glonass.cfg`, which is used by the software to insert the Glonass slot numbers at the date of observation into the rinex header.
-This is a solution that works well with older rinex version 2 files, but beware, when converting contemporary rinex version 2 files make sure the `glonass.cfg` file is up to date.
+To cover this situation all Glonass slot numbers that have been used in the past are provided by the Perl module `libglonass.pm`, which is used by the software to insert the Glonass slot numbers at the date of observation into the rinex header.
+This is a solution that works well with older rinex version 2 files, but beware, when converting contemporary rinex version 2 files make sure the `libglonass.pm` module is up to date.

 ### Comparison with other tools (`teqc`, `gfzrnx`)